Game Theory in Trading

 If we take this coin toss scenario and instead of it being a one-time offer, say it repeats over time.
 The second case – $1,000,000 or your home – can’t really iterate, because you can lose your home only once.

-But you can probably lose $10, and still have money to play again.
-Maybe you can lose two, three times?
+But you can probably lose $10 and still have money to play again.
+Maybe you can lose two or three times?
 Let’s say four.
 That would be pretty unlucky; there is only a 6.25% chance of that happening.
 However, with your next win, you can keep playing.
 Over time, if you play enough, you’re going to win twice as much money as you lose; you’ll be consistently profitable.

 Gambling v Investing